chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 ## Support Matrix

-Here is a table of different features of each of the CNI providers mentioned.
+Here is a table of different features from each of the CNI providers mentioned:

 <table class="custom-table">
   <thead>